nikhilkamat2/Docker-Networking/README.md

 eg.
 sudo python a.py 2 2 assignmentimage topology.csv

+numleaf = number of leaf containers numspine = number of spine containers imagefile = image file used for docker containers csvfile = contains data of containers and their networks

 Overview:
 Python Program creates container leaf-spine topology, accepts input from csv file specifying containers and networks ( L2, L3, Vxlan, GRE ) used to connect them to each other,